-What in the world is shortening?
+What is shortening?

 Why should cake decorators use it?

-- Butter imparts a yellow tinge when used in icing, but has great flavor.
+- Butter imparts a yellow tinge when used in frosting, but has great flavor.
 Shortening allows you to achieve a clean, white color that serves as a perfect canvas for your artistry.
 The shortening and butter combination gives a whiter buttercream that still has great flavor.

 - Shortening has a higher melting point, so your buttercream won’t melt as quickly when handling the piping bag.
 Decorations will be more stable in hot weather.